oraNod/ansible-builder/README.md

 environments using the schemas and tooling defined in various Ansible collections and by the user.

-See the readthedocs page for `ansible-builder` at:
+See the Read the Docs page for `ansible-builder` at:

 https://ansible-builder.readthedocs.io/en/stable/